fra2404/Mini_Photoshop/README.md

 ## Usage

-1. **Loading Images**: Use File → Load Image to open supported image formats
+1. **Open Image**: Use FILE → 🖼️ Open Image...
-2. **Adjustments**: Use sliders in the Adjustments tab for real-time modifications
+2. **Adjustments**: Use the sliders in the right panel (BASIC ADJUSTMENTS section)
-3. **Curves**: Edit RGB curves in the Curves tab with point manipulation
+3. **Curves**: Edit RGB curves in the RGB CURVES section (add/remove points, channel selector)
-4. **Filters**: Apply filters in the Filters tab
+4. **Filters**: Toggle filters in the FILTERS section, then click “✓ Apply Selected Filters”
-5. **History**: View operation history and use undo/redo in the History tab
+5. **History**: See the HISTORY LOG section and export via “📄 Export Log”; open a dedicated window via INFO → 📝 Modification History
-6. **Metadata**: Check EXIF information in the Info tab
+6. **Metadata**: Open INFO → 🖼️ Photo Info to view EXIF details
-7. **Saving**: Export in various formats using File → Save As
+7. **Save Image**: Use FILE → 💾 Save Image...

 For detailed usage instructions, see the User Guide section in the [technical report](paper/report.pdf).